TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 ### Step 1:

 After realizing it was too long, we shorten it as you can see in the photo below.
-You can also see the direction mechanism more clearly and see how we connected the dc motor to the wheels mechanism (when the motor was on, it moved the gray lego adapter who moved the gears and finally made the wheels move in unison, at the same time.
+You can also see the direction mechanism more clearly and see how we connected the dc motor to the wheels mechanism (when the motor was on, it moved the gray lego adapter who moved the gears and finally made the wheels move in unison, at the same time (this wheel mechanism didn't work on the ground because the dc motor didn't have enought strength and power to move the mechanism, plus the weight of all the robot was on top of it).

 <img src="First prototype step 1 (cenital view).jpeg" width="200">